tomhrr/fsmu/README.md

 in file/directory names.  `rmdir` can be used to remove a query directory, regardless of whether it has been populated.

-Movement of mail within a search directory is supported, and propagates to the underlying maildir.
-This means that changes to a message's flags, as well as movement from `new` to `cur` and vice-versa, takes effect on the message in its original maildir.
+Movement of mail within a query directory is supported, and propagates to the underlying maildir, as well as to any other query directories that have the same message.
+This means that changes to a message's flags, as well as movement from `new` to `cur` and vice-versa, takes effect on the message in those other locations.

 Whenever `cur` or `new` within the query directory is accessed, the query results are refreshed if that hasn't happened within the last 30 seconds.
 This value can be changed by way of the `--refresh-timeout` option.
+A query directory can be forcibly refreshed by attempting to read a file named `.refresh` at the top-level of the query directory.

 By default, indexing is not performed before querying.
 This can be enabled by way of the `--enable-indexing` option.

 By default, deletion is a no-op.
-To have deletion take effect in both the search directory and the underlying maildir, pass the `--delete-remove` option.
+To have deletion take effect in both the query directory and the underlying maildir, pass the `--delete-remove` option.

 Multithreaded operation is not currently supported, so the `-s` flag